In Rachmaninoff’s Head

 "In losing my country, I lost myself"

-In 2023, we celebrate the 150th anniversary of Rachmaninov's birth, an occasion for Pletnev to recall his suffering when he fled the Bolshevik revolution in 1917.
-Rachmaninov could never fully regain his creative vein outside his native land: "In losing my country, I lost myself."
+In 2023, we celebrate the 150th anniversary of Rachmaninoff's birth, an occasion for Pletnev to recall his suffering when he fled the Bolshevik revolution in 1917.
+Rachmaninoff could never fully regain his creative vein outside his native land: "In losing my country, I lost myself."
 If the failure of his first symphony had rendered him sterile - until the miracle of his Concerto No. 2 - exile proved fatal.
 He lived near Lucerne, in the Villa Senar (open to the public since this year), before fleeing the war again to die in Beverly Hills in 1943.
 But Switzerland remained his "little Russia."

 In addition to his other engagements, Pletnev worked twenty minutes a day for a year to re-master the four concertos and the Rhapsody on a Theme of Paganini.
 The Concerto No. 3 alone poses a challenge of the highest virtuosity.
-Rachmaninov himself believed he was incapable of performing an encore after playing it.
+Rachmaninoff himself believed he was incapable of performing an encore after playing it.
 On August 20 and 22, Mikhail Pletnev played the "five concertos" at the Riga Festival.
 The orchestra was conducted by Ukrainian conductor Kirill Karabits, a beautiful symbol.
 At the same time, the pianist went to great lengths to found a new Russian orchestra "beyond the walls".
 However, some musicians were not given permission to leave the country or they feared reprisals.
 Others did not get an entry visa.
-The Rachmaninov International Orchestra was thus completed by musicians from twelve European countries (including France) and Israel.
+The Rachmaninoff International Orchestra was thus completed by musicians from twelve European countries (including France) and Israel.

 An ideal balance between the orchestra and the soloist